Marvin510/Revised_Version_City_Chicago/README.md

 - School locations are the main driver of camera amounts ("Chicago Public Schools - School Profile Information SY1617 | City of Chicago | Data Portal")
 - Violations increase with a higher camera count

-Improvements made

-Interaction based on:
+Improvements - Interaction based on:
 - Poverty Indexes
 - Joined Chicago’s school data set to evaluate correlation between camera location and violations
+- These improvements helped in clarifying wether or not poverty indexes were correlated with camera locations, the new data set provided location and count of schools.

 ## Visualization# 1